quic-weijshen/qrb_ros_samples/ai_vision/sample_depth_estimation/README.md

 ## ❔ FAQs

 <details>
-<summary>How to get the original output of the QNN inference node?</summary><br>
+<summary>How can I get the raw output of the QNN inference node?</summary><br>
-Comment out the following code in depth_estimation_node.py to get the original output of the QNN inference node:
+Comment out the following code in `depth_estimation_node.py` to get the raw output of the QNN inference node:

 ```python
 # Normalize to [0,255]